EliahKagan/VidDraw/README.md

 ## Notices

-Vid&shy;Draw, but not its dependencies, is licensed under [0BSD](COPYING.0BSD).
+Vid&shy;Draw<!-- -->&rsquo;s own code, but not that of its dependencies, is licensed under [0BSD](COPYING.0BSD).
 Thus, everything in this repository *except* the contents of `doc/bower_components` and of the subdirectories of `doc/fonts` is offered under 0BSD:

 > Copyright (c) 2021 Eliah Kagan
 >